Old NCERT vs. New NCERT debate: As a UPSC aspirant, should you read old NCERT books OR should you just focus on the new NCERTs?

 Old NCERT books are written in a factual and direct manner.
-The books are bulky, but the direct presentation helps readers to memorise concepts and facts faster.
+The books are bulky, but the direct presentation helps readers to memorize concepts and facts faster.

 New NCERT books are written in a subjective manner, trying to evoke thoughts from the reader.
 That’s a new way of learning.
-It may take more time to finish, but the new NCERTs opens your mind.
-Read books like Politics in India Since Independence, and Contemporary World Politics – you will realise how wonderful is the way, the new NCERT texts are written.
+It may take more time to finish, but the new NCERTs open your mind.
+Read books like Politics in India Since Independence, and Contemporary World Politics – you will realize how wonderful is the way, the new NCERT texts are written.

 As Old NCERTS are more factual, less stress is given to graphical illustrations.
 Old NCERT textbooks are mostly in black and white.
-The old ones had fewer photographs and diagrams when compared to the new.
+The old ones had fewer photographs and diagrams when compared to the new ones.

-Old NCERTs are content rich.
+Old NCERTs are content-rich.
 Also, the chronological order of events is better maintained in old NCERTs.
-New NCERTs when adopted a narrative style, sometimes, complicated things.
+New NCERTs when adopting a narrative style, sometimes, complicate things.
 That’s why many students of History feel that Old NCERTs are a better read.

 The choice depends on your method of learning!